cer/event-sourcing-examples/README.md

 This will create containers for MongoDB and each of the services.

 You can now, for example, use the curl commands in `handy-curl-commands.sh` to interact with the server.

+You can also use the Swagger UI exposed by each service `http://host:port/swagger-ui.html`.